AhmdGoud/Advanced-Calculator/README.md

 advanced calculator plus unit converter

 ### challenges faced me
-the brackets ()
-the history section
+the parentheses () [not yet, still there is some logic to solve] the history section [i did it successfully]